sophgo/sophon-demo/sample/YOLOv5_opt/README_EN.md

 > **Note**：
 > 1. The time units are milliseconds (ms), and the statistical time is the average processing time of each image.
 > 2. Performance test results are volatile, and it is recommended to average multiple tests；
-> 3. CPU of BM1684X SoC is 8 core ARM A53 42320 DMIPS @2.3GHz, Performance on PCIe can vary greatly depending on the CPU
+> 3. Processor of BM1684X SoC is 8 core ARM A53 42320 DMIPS @2.3GHz, Performance on PCIe can vary greatly depending on the processor.
 > 4. Image resolution has a great influence on decode time, inference results have a greater impact on postprocess time, different test images may have great differences, and different thresholds have a greater impact on postprocess time.

 ## 8. FAQ